scottaw66/AstroNova/README.md

 Not every extension will need every item described below.
 Use your best judgement when deciding which parts to keep to provide the best experience for your new users.

 💡 Quick Tip!
-As you edit this README template, you can preview your changes by selecting **Extensions → Activate Project as Extension**, opening the Extension Library, and selecting "astro-build" in the sidebar.
+As you edit this README template, you can preview your changes by selecting **Extensions → Activate Project as Extension**, opening the Extension Library, and selecting "AstroNova" in the sidebar.

 Let's get started!
 -->